DeepMind AI can generate convincing photos of burgers, dogs, and butterflies

 “In this work, we set out to close the gap in fidelity and variety between images generated by [our AI system] and real-world images from [our] dataset,” the researchers wrote.
 “We find that current … techniques are sufficient to … dramatically improve the state of the art.”

 The trick was employing large, highly optimized generative adversarial networks (GAN), or two-part neural networks consisting of generators that produce samples and discriminators that attempt to distinguish between the generated samples and real-world samples.
-The teams’ system, which they dubbed “BigGANs,” benefited from architectural tweaks, an increased batch size (2,048 images), and four times as many parameters — the algorithmic levers used to control certain properties of the model — compared to prior art (158 million parameters in all).
+The teams’ system, which they dubbed “BigGANs,” benefited from architectural tweaks, an increased batch size (2,048 images), and four times as many parameters (158 million) — the algorithmic levers used to control certain properties of the model — compared to prior art.

 An expanded number of channels (a corollary for processing capacity) led to further gains, as did “truncation,” a technique which forced the generator to create images closer in appearance to those in the training dataset.